The day I decided to build my own “Twitter”

 I love black metal.
 I remember the times I was on Steelfest and the anti-fascist community attacked on the people going there because the lineup consisted of some bands that praised the Aryan race in their lyrics.
 Some said I was silently approving the roots of nazi ideology because I went to such an event or listened to a controversial music genre.
 Same thing happened to Twitter.
 The toxic people came all over and suddenly someone blaimed me and other users for liking a tweet of an user that might or might not have connection to a nazi.
 And this was way before woke times.
 I’m a nihilist so I just shrugged.
 My motto is: Be kind.
 And that’s what I did.

 I was still happy with Twitter.
-I didn’t really pay any more attention to Elon Musk, Jack Dorsey, Mark Zuckerberg than any other big tech bros.
+I didn’t really pay attention to Elon Musk, Jack Dorsey, Mark Zuckerberg or any other big tech bros.
 Who cares as long as the platform works for me, right?
 I started to get used to tweets that are recommended to me even though I didn’t follow anyone.

 Twitter is getting tiring.

 In the 2020s I was getting completely tired of the social media.
-I just didn’t like the general feeling any more.
+I just didn’t like the general feeling it caused.
 Facebook made a decision for me when they suspended my account after years me not using it.
 I suspect someone hacked it using some old developer API key or something.
 I was quitting anyway.

 Social media and especially Twitter started to trigger my anxiety, but I still continued using it.
 I still liked it.
 Back in the days I remember saying to my friends that “If I don’t tweet for 24 hours consider me as dead”.
 If you took that by word, I was dead for many days, even weeks during the last couple of years.
 The best era of social media was bygones.
 There were no new things to sparkle the curiousness.
 Fleets and other stuff were stupid and silently taken away.
 Not that I really wanted any new features, I wanted the old ones to be improved.
 Instead, they were slowly taking all of them away and turning Twitter into pile of dung.